 Eig is a former staff writer for The Wall Street Journal, where he remains a contributing writer.
 Eig has also written for The New York Times, The New Yorker, The Washington Post, and Slate.com, among others.
 Prior to The Wall Street Journal, he worked as a feature writer for Chicago magazine and as a news reporter for The Dallas Morning News and The New Orleans Times-Picayune.

 Eig has appeared on The Daily Show with Jon Stewart, Fresh Air with Terry Gross, and in two Ken Burns documentaries: Prohibition and Jackie Robinson.
-He is currently working with Burns and Florentine Films in making a documentary on Muhammad Ali.
+He is currently working with Burns and Florentine Films on a Muhammad Ali.
+His next book will be a biography of Dr. Martin Luther King Jr.

 Contact Sarah Smith: email@example.com